clhenrick/clhenrick.io/content/blog/2025-02-01-react-a11y-modal-dialog.md

 }
 ```

 We can use this `assert` utility function within our `Modal` component to check that either the `aria-label` or `aria-labelledby` prop have a value.
 This way, if another developer is using our component and does not provide an accessible name, an error will be thrown to not so gently remind them to give it one.
+Of course this type of check could still be intentionally bypassed, for example by providing a placeholder string or nonsense, but it at least serves as a reminder to our colleagues that they should be adhereing to accessibility best practices.

 ```ts
 // at the top of the body of our Modal component,